axelkr/happy-barnacle/README.md

 Retrieve all objectEvents of a topic.
 Topic is a mandatory parameter. object and objectType are optional parameters.

 ### POST /objectEvent
 Store a new objectEvent.
 No need to transfer an id or time for the event, as those will be set by the server.
-The server expects the payload to be encoded via

 ### Encoding of payload for REST calls
 Payload has to be encoded